Supporting education and evidence-based innovations in public safety

 We are a group of concerned individuals who believe there is overwhelming evidence of a need for transformation in how police officers in Canada are educated and trained.

-We wish to advance the knowledge of Canadians about how police professional education could be remarkable improved and police could move towards professional status just like every occupation that serves others: teachers, lawyers, doctors and others.
+We wish to advance the knowledge of Canadians about how police professional education could be remarkably improved and police could move towards professional status just like every occupation that serves others: teachers, lawyers, doctors and others.

 After the George Floyd tragedy in the United States, three founding members each wrote op-eds to various papers.
 David Cassels, now the President of C-CPR wrote about the need for policing to shift back to being peace-keepers and not peace-makers.
 Peace-keepers are about the community; not about intervening with a heavy hand unless safety is at risk.
 Togbi Nyaho Tamakloe wrote about the reality of People of Colour in North America and the long history of slavery followed by continuing racism that inhibits opportunity.
-John Lilley wrote about the Royal College of Physicians and Surgeons and Canada as a model for police training.
+John Lilley wrote about the Royal College of Physicians and Surgeons of Canada as a model for police training.

 Lots of conversations ensued.
 The group of believers in change for policing grew to 20 or 30 of whom 15 were core in forming our non-profit society.
-Recently we applied for charitable status and we hope to know the status of our application in six months.

 The first annual Conference on Canadian Police Reform will be held on June 14,15,16th 2022.
 Click the link at the top of the page for more information and to pre-register at no cost.